antonholmquist/go-template/README.md

 2. Procfile
 The name of the binary that heroku should launch.
 This will be name of the folder that the app is in.
 web: go-template

+3. Make sure that Godeps/Godeps.json "ImportPath" is set to : "go-template"